What Lifestyle Changes Can I Make?

 Maintaining a healthy weight

-Overall, keeping your weight in a healthy range is important for general well-being, so it might be a good idea to talk with your general practitioner about weight management strategies.
-If it involves an exercise routine, see your general physician to ensure that your exercise routine will be safe and appropriate for you.
+Overall, keeping your weight in a healthy range is important for general well-being, so it might be a good idea to talk to your doctor about weight management strategies.
+If it involves an exercise routine, see your doctor to ensure that your exercise routine will be safe and appropriate for you.

 Blood pressure